About the Newcomer Bike Mentorship Program

 The Metro Vancouver Newcomer Bike Mentorship Program is a collaborative program between HUB Cycling and the Immigrant Services Society of BC (ISSofBC), modeled off of Toronto’s CultureLink program.
 The first of its kind in Western Canada, the program matches recent immigrants and refugees with local volunteer “mentors” for companionship and cultural orientation to Metro Vancouver’s active transportation lifestyle.
 Newcomers receive city cycling instruction and have the opportunity to spend time with their volunteer match getting oriented to local cycling routes, rules, and culture while having fun exploring the city by bike together.

-Similar versions of the program are also being offered in Toronto by CultureLink, and in Halifax by Ecology Action Centre thanks to coordination by HUB Cycling.
+In coordination with HUB Cycling and the ISSofBC, similar versions of the program are also being offered in Toronto by CultureLink, and in Halifax by Ecology Action Centre.

 Multi-year funding has been invested by the Public Health Agency of Canada (PHAC), so the program returned in 2021 after a two-year hiatus.
-HUB Cycling and the ISSofBC previously offered it as the Newcomer Bike Host Program in 2017 and 2018.
-In 2022, for the first time, we have two program locations: Vancouver and the Tri-Cities.
+HUB Cycling and the ISSofBC previously offered it as the Newcomer Bike Host Program in 2017 and 2018, with funding from local sources.
+In 2022, for the first time, we had two program locations: Vancouver and the Tri-Cities.
+Each location had both a spring and a summer cohort.
+Participants met their mentors for rides in their own communities and around the Lower Mainland.
+Newcomers and mentors also participated in group ride activities along the Seawall in Vancouver, delivered in partnership with Mobi By Shaw Go, the local bike share service.

-If you have questions about the program, please contact the Program Manager at email@example.com
+If you have questions about the program, or want to be contacted to be a mentor in our next season, please contact the Program Manager at email@example.com

 Past Participant Stories